Getting started with your conference plan

 Update the budget as proposals come in to avoid overspending.
 When updating the budget, make sure to keep the original budget as is and show the actual budget in a separate column to help you compare the estimated versus actual costs.

-When collecting registration fees, make sure to use Aventri, the ASU-approved event registration payment method.
-See more information about Aventri in the registration section below.
+When collecting registration fees, make sure to use Stova, the ASU-approved event registration payment method.
+See more information about Stova in the registration section below.

 See the Conference budget template to start your budget estimates.